neonowy/node-rcswitch/README.md

 Return true.

-This function is usefull for eg. micro-electric AS 73 witch is also sold as REV Telecontrol in Germany (Version with house code with 6 DIP switches).
+This function is useful for eg. micro-electric AS 73 which is also sold as REV Telecontrol in Germany (Version with house code with 6 DIP switches).

 This socket has 10 DIP-Switches.

-The house code use the first 6 switches, the receiver code is set by the next 4 switches.
-For the house code the switch position OFF is represented by F and switch position on ON by 0.
+The house code uses the first 6 switches, the receiver code is set by the next 4 switches.
+For the house code, the switch position OFF is represented by F and switch position ON by 0.

 Receiver codes:

-Channel	Swichtes 7-10
+Channel	Switches 7-10
 * `0FFF` Channel A
 * `F0FF` Channel B
 * `FFF0` Channel C